Filmmaker Avinash Das arrested for sharing photo of Amit Shah with suspended IAS officer

 Das has also been booked for allegedly insulting the national flag by posting a morphed photo on Facebook of a woman dressed in the tricolour.
 He had posted the photo on March 17.

-On Wednesday, Deputy Commissioner of Police (Crime Branch) Chaitanya Mandlik alleged that Das has a history of posting fake posts on social media.
+On Wednesday, Deputy Commissioner of Police (Crime Branch) Chaitanya Mandlik alleged that Das has a history of putting up fake posts on social media.

 “He had posted a picture on social media where people were lying on the ground during the Covid-19 pandemic with the caption, ‘somewhere in Gujarat’,” Mandlik told reporters.
 “However, the picture was of some other place.
 Likewise, he has posted many fake photos...We have also found a post where he described Hindu gods and goddesses in an obscene manner.”